iyagicom/FileIyagi/README.md

 * **Bookmark persistence** — saved to OS-appropriate config path (Windows: %APPDATA%, Linux: ~/.config)
 * **Real-time file detection** (Linux) — inotify-based, new files appear instantly
 * **Executable detection** — ELF magic + shebang check (works correctly on NTFS drives)
-* **44-language UI** — auto-translated interface following system locale
+* **12-language UI** — English, Korean, Japanese, Chinese, German, Spanish, French, Portuguese, Russian, Turkish, Vietnamese, Indonesian; follows the system locale automatically
 * **Set as default file manager** — click the app icon in the title bar; the popup includes a "Set as Default" button that registers FileIyagi via `xdg-mime` and `gsettings` in one click; button turns green and disables itself when already set
-* **Browser File Picker — FileIyagi opens instead of the standard Windows file dialog when selecting files in Chrome, Edge, or Firefox.
+* **System-wide File Open / Save dialog (Windows)** — once the file-dialog picker is registered, **every** application's file Open **and** Save dialog opens FileIyagi instead of the standard Windows dialog — Chrome, Edge, PDFIyagi, and most Win32 / Electron / Qt apps.
+Registered per-user (HKCU), no admin rights needed.
+This is a separate toggle from Explorer right-click integration, so it can be turned off on its own
+* **Smart system-dialog fallback (Windows)** — sandboxed / packaged apps (Notepad, Media Player, and other UWP / WinUI apps) and legacy apps that cannot handle a custom dialog (e.g. Illustrator CC2015) automatically get the genuine Windows dialog instead — forwarded straight to `comdlg32.dll`, fully transparent to the app.
+The exclusion list is user-extensible via the registry: `HKCU\Software\IYAGI-INC\FileIyagi\pickerExcludedApps` (REG_SZ, `;`-separated exe names)

 ### Key Features